peterprib/node-red-contrib-xsltransform/README.md

 ## Version

+0.5.0 rewrite for saxon.js compile method not available.
+CHnaged caching to internal oblect

 0.4.0 Add pulldown for supplied transforms

 0.3.0 Big rewrite to use [saxon-js][2] as pure javascript and v3 of xslt